Casino (band)

+Casino are a British rock/alternative band from Birmingham that was active in the early 2000s.
+By 2001, the band's songs had been featured on American television shows including The Sopranos and Six Feet Under.
+A demo tape landed their songs onto the soundtrack of the 2002 film Global Heresy starring Alicia Silverstone and Peter O'Toole, and the band were flown to Toronto to coach the cast on how to look like rock stars.

+The band changed its name to Spider Simpson but later changed it back to Casino.
+Guitarist and singer Adam Zindani left to join the Welsh band Stereophonics, but continued to perform with Casino, which had previously supported the Stereophonics on tour.

+Background

-Casino is a rock/alternative band consisting of Adam Zindani (vocals/guitar), Sam Yapp (drums), Jo Crofts (guitar) and Jimi Crutchley (bass guitar).
+The original band consisted of Adam Zindani(vocals/guitar), Sam Yapp (drums), Jo Crofts (guitar) and Jimi Crutchley (bass guitar).
 The band was originally formed as Casino in 2003 and changed its name to SpiderSimpson after signing to Polydor in 2006, before reverting to the original name in late 2008 to release its first album The Spider Simpson Incident.
 The band has a strong and loyal cult following in its home city of Birmingham, England.
 The band was inactive after the departure of Deavall, who has formed a new band (The High Hurts), and with Zindani being more involved with the Stereophonics with little time left to work with Casino.
 Currently the band are back in business, they've signed a record deal and recently released an album on Spotify.

 Casino (2003–2006)

 The band played its first home gig at The Railway music bar in Birmingham in September 2003.
-Soon after, they were approached to submit five songs for a film company - which later became the basis of the soundtrack for the Ultimate Pictures film, Global Heresy, starring Alicia Silverstone and Martin Clunes, ironically depicting the trials and tribulations of an up-and-coming rock'n'roll band.
+Soon after, they were approached to submit five songs for a film company – which later became the basis of the soundtrack for the Ultimate Pictures film, Global Heresy, starring Alicia Silverstone and Martin Clunes, ironically depicting the trials and tribulations of an up-and-coming rock'n'roll band.
 Over the next year, the band went on to build a loyal fan base from the roots up by gigging extensively around the U.K, including support slots with the Stereophonics, which culminated in being invited to open the Stereophonics 2005 UK tour.

 During 2005, a self-produced demo caught the attention of the newly formed Midlands-based rock radio station, Kerrang, which decided to playlist the band's song "Lose Myself" during prime time listening hours.
 The subsequent increase in popularity saw the band continuing to play small local venues and supporting The Suffrajets on their UK tour.
 "Lose Myself" and "Heavy Metal Machine" were both used for the Gumball 2006 TV show.